brycewray/hugo-site/content/posts/2020/08/google-fonts-privacy.md

 **Totally unrelated additional note**: Contrary to what I'd thought at the end of my [last post](/posts/2020/08/posting-with-ulysses/), I did this one in [Ulysses](https://ulysses.app), too.
 Who'd-a thunk it?
 {.yellowBox}

-[^1]:	Of course, that doesn't necessarily identify you, especially if---as is true for most users---your device receives its IP address via [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol).
+[^1]:	Of course, that doesn't necessarily identify you, especially if --- as is true for most users --- your device receives its IP address via [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol).
 Nonetheless, it would at least narrow it down.
 And, equally of course, it absolutely *does* identify a device which has a *[static](https://whatismyipaddress.com/dynamic-static)* IP address.